babyfish-ct/jimmer/README.md

 The [source code for benchmark](./benchmark) can be found in the project.
 Using H2's in-memory database, it can run directly without any environment preparation.

-The following two figures: the abscissa represents the count of data objects queried from the database, and the ordinate represents the consumption time.
+The following two figures:

+- The abscissa represents the count of data objects queried from the database.
+- The ordinate represents the consumption time.

 ### i.
 Linear scale